jbcodeforce/shift_left_utils/docs/command.md

 * `search-source-dependencies`: Search the parent for a given table from...
 * `migrate`: Migrate a source SQL Table defined in a...
 * `update-makefile`: Update existing Makefile for a given table...
-* `find-table-users`: Find the Flink Statements user of a given...
+* `find-table-users`: Find the Flink Statements, user of a given...
 * `validate-table-names`: Go over the pipeline folder to assess...
 * `update-tables`: Update the tables with SQL code changes...
 * `unit-test`: Run all the unit tests or a specified test...